crosve/crosve/README.md

 - 🔭 Currently starting my fall semester, 3 cs classes 3 projects ╰(*°▽°*)╯

-- 🌱 I’m currently learning more about good swe practice
+- 🌱 I’m currently learning about ML

 - 👨‍💻 All of my projects are available at (https://crosvelucero.com)